NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Expected**
 1. Picked text stays hidden
-1. No highlight markers and no linter markers in my filters tab
+1. No highlight marker and no linter marker in my filters tab

 **Cleanup**
 1. Remove added filter